 Freezing will affect the texture and consistency of your salsa.
 It can become watery due to the excess moisture that comes with freezing.
 You will have the most success if you use thawed salsa as an ingredient in larger recipes.

 Frequently Asked Questions

-Here are a few common questions about freezing raspberries.
+Here are some of the more common questions about freezing salsa.

 Q1.
 How long will frozen salsa stay good?

 Frozen salsa will keep for up to a year when frozen.
 However, it will start to degrade in flavor and quality pretty quickly.
 You can usually get a month.
 You’d be lucky to get two months with its flavor still at a desirable level.

 Store bought salsa is just as easy to freeze.
 If it came in a plastic jar, all you have to do is stick the container in your freezer without opening it.
 If the jar is made of glass you will need to transfer the salsa into a plastic container.
 When the salsa freezes it will expand.
 This expansion will cause the glass jar to shatter making a big mess and can be dangerous.

 So, we’ve learned that salsa is pretty easy to freeze.
 It takes a little extra effort to keep it from being too watery, but simple, none the less.
 It is pretty clear though that, if it’s possible, canning salsa is the best route for long term preservation.
 But if you are just trying to keep a couple jars worth good for a month or so, freezing is a quick and easy way to do that!